krischer/frankenflow/README.md

 * `smoothing_theta": Smoothing in theta direction (colatitude in radian).
 * `smoothing_phi": Smoothing in phi direction (longitude in radian).
 * `smoothing_r": Smoothing in r direction (depth in 1000 km).

+* `max_relative_model_change`: The maximum relative change in the model per iteration.
+Usually only matters for the very first iteration.

 * `hpc_remote_host`: The name of the HPC host.
 Use `~/.ssh/config` to set everything up.
 * `hpc_agere_project`: The `ses3d_ctrl` working directory on the HPC.